siegerts/xiegerts.com/content/post/creating-vue-component-library-deploy.md

 +++
 title = "Deploy VuePress on Netlify" description = "Documentation is no fun if it isn't public.
 Now, having configured the component library to use VuePress for the documentation and marketing aspect, we need to deploy it.
-Netlify is a great choice for this."
+Netlify is a great choice for this!"

 tags = [
   "development",